Table of Contents

 Statistical evidence

-Statistics evidence are the numerical proof of an argument.
-It is showed through the bar diagram, graphs, and statistics.
+Statistics evidence is the numerical proof of an argument.
+It is shown through the bar diagram, graphs, and statistics.

 Example